 Hammers officials rejected a bid from Newcastle at the start of the month, and Tomkins' renewed commitment means he will not be going anywhere during the current transfer window.

-The situation will change if West Ham fail to win promotion to the Premier League, and Pardew is expected to make a fresh approach in the summer if his former employers do not find themselves in the top-flight.
+The situation will change if West Ham fail to win promotion to the Premier League, and Pardew is expected to make a fresh approach in the summer if his former employers do not find themselves in

 That does nothing to help him now though, hence the move for Mariappa at the start of this week.